No bounded geometry wandering domains for sufficiently regular automorphisms: Introduction

 \begin{theorem} Let $\mathcal M$ be a closed Riemann surface that is either hyperbolic or flat 2-torus $\T^2$.
 Then there is no orientation preserving $f\in{\rm Diff}^1(\mathcal M)$ that permutes a dense collection of uniform quasidisks that are uniformly relatively separated. \end{theorem} Note that here we do not assume that the minimal set $\Lambda$ of $f$ has measure zero.
 Theorem~\ref{T:surf} is false in the case when $\mathcal M=\hC$, as can be seen by taking $f(z)=\lambda z,\ \lambda>1$.
-One just needs to ``fill in'' the fundamental annulus $\{z\: 1\le |z|<\lambda\}$ by uniformly relatively separated disks that are also uniformly relatively separated from the two boundary circles of the annulus, and spread them out using the dynamics of $f$.
+One needs to ``fill in'' the fundamental annulus $\{z\: 1\le |z|<\lambda\}$ by uniformly relatively separated disks and spread them out using the dynamics of $f$.
 The simple details are left to the reader.
 We require the uniform quasidisks and uniformly relatively separated conditions in Theorem~\ref{T:surf} since we use M.~Bonk's round quasiconformal uniformization result from~\cite{Bo11}.
 The assumption that the collection of permuted domains consists of uniform quasidisks is stronger than these domains having bounded geometry, but is in the same spirit nevertheless.
 The necessity of the assumption of uniform relative separation, as far as quasiconformal uniformization is concerned, is illustrated by~\cite[Proposition~3.6]{Nt20}.
-This proposition states that, for planar Sierpi\'nski carpets of measure zero, a carpet with, e.g., square complementary components can be quasiconformally uniformized by a round carpet if and only if the complementary components are uniformly relatively separated.
-Finally, an interesting feature of Theorem~\ref{T:surf} is that, a regularity requirement on $f$, which is an analytic condition, along with geometric assumptions on the minimal set yield a dynamical conclusion.
+Finally, an interesting feature of Theorem~\ref{T:surf} is that a regularity requirement on $f$, which is an analytic condition, along with geometric assumptions on the minimal set yield a dynamical conclusion.
 This is in contrast to~\cite[Theorem~A]{KM10}, where the assumption on topological entropy is dynamical.
+A generalization of Theorem~\ref{T:surf} is the following theorem. \begin{theorem} Let $\mathcal M$ be a closed Riemann surface that is either hyperbolic or flat 2-torus $\T^2$.
+Then there is no quasiconformal homeomorphism $f$ of $\mathcal M$ that permutes a dense collection of uniformly relatively separated uniform quasidisks, and such that $f$ preserves a measurable bounded conformal structure on the minimal set $\Lambda$. \end{theorem} This theorem gives a negative answer to the second question in~\ref{Q:NS} for more ge\-ne\-ral surfaces and under a much weaker topological and regularity assumptions on the automorphism $f$, albeit with uniform geometric assumptions on the minimal set $\Lambda$ of $f$.